steveman1123/multiStonk/README.md

+So when the getList function is called before market opens (during updateLists()), it could perform a check looking for the selloff, and adjust the take-profits and stop-losses accordingly?

 <!-- git update-index --no-assume-unchanged robinhood_config.toml -->
 <!-- git commands -->
 <!-- Trusting git will not push my auth to the public lol -->